andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   }
 </style>

-### Was there a better architecture?
+### Postgres Instances Operational Challenges
-- A dozen PostgreSQL instances set up at different times without infra-as-code.
+- A dozen PostgreSQL instances set up at different times without infra-as-code
-- A mix of used by multiple cusotmers or single customers
+- A mix of multiple cusotmer use and single customer use
-- Configuration inconsistencies.
-Different Postgres users, grants, schema objects, tables, and indexes.
+- Configuration inconsistencies: Postgres users, grants, schema objects, tables, and indexes.
 - Most instances were over-provisioned resulting in over spending, or under-provisioned  resulting in performance problems

 ---